If you’re pregnant, you might be concerned about using the infrared sauna.

 Learning and behavioural problems

 The defect in brain development may occur if an expected woman uses infrared saunas.
 A fetus’s brain continues to develop until the end of the pregnancy period.
-Therefore, it may cause a lasting effect on a child’s learning and behaviour while taking therapy sessions at any stage of pregnancy.
+Therefore, it may have a lasting effect on a child’s learning and behaviour while taking therapy sessions at any stage of pregnancy.

 Cause gastroschisis